jonathon-fleck/jonathon-fleck.github.io/_pages/cv.md

 ## Talks
 * Rationality and the Method of Maximal Singularities, Spring 2025
-* Morita Theorems, Topics in Homologicak Algebra, Spring 2025
+* Morita Theorems, Topics in Homological Algebra, Spring 2025
 * Castlenuovo-Mumford Regularity, BAGELS, Fall 2023

 ## Service and leadership